Katangese Gendarmerie: Later history (1967–present)

 During the Angolan Civil War (from 1975 to 2002), the FLNC, composed of ex-gendarmes called the "Tigres", fought on the side of the MPLA against the National Liberation Front of Angola (FNLA).
 The FLNC was then involved in the Shaba Wars.
-The Katanga Province had been renamed Shaba Province during the rule of Mobutu, when the Congo was known as Zaire.
-Shaba I began on March 8, 1977, when ex-gendarmes invaded the province.
-Western nations came to the aid of Mobutu, and the invasion was crushed by May 26, 1977.
-On May 11, 1978, a second invasion, known as Shaba II began.
+Katanga Province had been renamed Shaba Province during the rule of Mobutu, when the Congo was known as Zaire.
+Shaba I began on 8 March 1977, when ex-gendarmes invaded the province.
+Western nations came to the aid of Mobutu, and the invasion was crushed by 26 May.
+On 11 May 1978, a second invasion, known as Shaba II began.
 About 3,000 to 4,000 FLNC members were involved.
-Western nations again supported Mobutu, and the FLNC was largely defeated by May 27.
-After the invasion failed, the FLNC lost support from Angola, and promptly collapsed.
-Some former gendarmes were incorporated into the Angolan army, were they were occasionally deployed militarily.
+Western nations again supported Mobutu, and the FLNC was largely defeated by 27 May.
+After the invasion failed, the FLNC lost Angola's support, and promptly collapsed.
+Some former gendarmes were incorporated into the Angolan army, where they were occasionally deployed militarily.
 Various groups were formed to succeed the FLNC, including the FAPAK, the MCS, and the FLNC II.
 The factions were divided by their goals.

 The Tigres were involved in the First Congo War, supporting a rebellion against Mobutu.
 In February 1997, 2,000 to 3,000 were airlifted to Kigali and driven to Goma and Bukavu.
 Their fighting contributed heavily towards the capture of Kisangani and "sped up" the rebellion.
 Historian Gérard Prunier concludes that the Tigres played a "decisive role in the war."
 In May 1997 Mobutu was overthrown and replaced by Laurent-Désiré Kabila.
 After the war, the Tigres were largely incorporated into the Armed Forces of the Democratic Republic of the Congo.
 The concept of the Tigres has emerged in the Democratic Republic of the Congo as a symbolic force representing secessionist thinking.